inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	 (5) When dangling, watch your participles.
 	 (6) Verbs has got to agree with their subjects.
 	 (7) Just between you and i, case is important.
-	 (8) Don't write run-on sentences when they are hard to read.
+	 (8) Don't write run-on sentences when they  hard to read.
-	 (9) Don't use commas, which aren't necessary.
+	 (9) Don't use commas, which n't necessary.
 	(10) Try to not ever split infinitives.
 	(11) It is important to use your apostrophe's correctly.
 	(12) Proofread your writing to see if you any words out.
 	(13) Correct speling is essential.
-	(14) A preposition is something you never end a sentence with.
+	(14) A preposition is something you  end a sentence with.
-	(15) While a transcendant vocabulary is laudable, one must be eternally careful so that the calculated objective of communication does not become ensconsed in obscurity.
+	(15) While a transcendant vocabulary is laudable, one must be eternally cful so that the calculated objective of communication does not become ensconsed in obscurity.
 In other words, eschew obfuscation.
-If dolphins are so smart, why did Flipper work for television?
+If dolphins  so smart, why did Flipper work for television?
 You mean you don't want to watch WRESTLING from ATLANTA?
 There's a little picture of ED MCMAHON doing BAD THINGS to JOAN RIVERS in a $200,000 MALIBU BEACH HOUSE!!